konst-aa/blog/README.md

 Reinventing the wheel (poorly) to generate static html with templates.
 This repo is also the home of my [Awesome Blog](https://ka.dreadmaw.industries/).

 My scheme script can:
-* generate spoilers `./blog-gen spoiler posts.scm post.md`
+* generate spoilers `./blog-gen spoiler posts.scm post.md`,
+prints the despoilered post to stdout, and adds the spoiler to posts.scm
 * generate an index of blog posts in markdown, (grouped by category as well) `./blog-gen index posts.scm`
 (requires spoilers!)